quasarframework/app-extension-apollo/README.md

 ### Prompts

-You will be prompted if your app has typescript support, if you answer yes, `*.ts` files will be added instead of `*.js`.
+You will be prompted if your app has TypeScript support, if you answer yes, `*.ts` files will be added instead of `*.js`.

+You will also be prompted if you wish to use GraphQL subscriptions, if you answer yes, the necessary dependencies will be installed and some code will be scaffolded for you.

 ## Uninstall